 NSW Government initiatives to support child development

-The NSW Government is giving children the best start in life by providing parents and families with the right information at the right time, improved universal services and targeted support.
+The NSW Government is giving children the best start in life and learning by providing parents and families with the right information at the right time, and improving access to universal services and targeted support.

 What we're doing